UNIT 1: DATA IN THE ARTS AND HUMANITIES

 -Visit to Special Collections and Lab

--Hands on with the UFO dataset and kepler
+-Hands on with the UFO dataset (in Drive) and kepler

 -Exploring Spatial Projects